HacheDev/graphene-books-POC/README.md

 ```
 Run migrations:
 ```
-python manage.py makemigrations
 python manage.py migrate
 ```
 Populate sqlite database with data from a json file.
 ```
 python manage.py populate <PATH/TO/JSON/FILE>
 ```
-You can use books.json file by replacing <PATH/TO/JSON/FILE> with graphql_books/books/books.json, or you can use your own JSON file.
+You can use books.json file by replacing <PATH/TO/JSON/FILE> with graphql_books/books/json_data/books.json, or you can use your own JSON file.
 However, if you use a JSON file with a different structure, you might need to change or add your own custom command to populate it.\
 This command is defined in graphql_books/books/management/commands/populate.py .

 ## Playground